 What behavioral predictions of the DGP used by Berry et al. (1995) present difficulties for the CES model?
-We have identified three main concerns.
-The first, rich substitution, is well known but we offer a new way of quantifying its importance in the data.
-The second, local monopoly, is probably familiar as well but we have a new analytic result and quantification.
+We have identified three main concerns.11 The first, rich substitution, is well known but we offer a new way of quantifying its importance in the data.
+The second, niche market power, is probably familiar as well but we have a new analytic result and quantification.
 We believe the third result-on pass-through-has not received the attention it deserves, especially as we find it is the best indicator of when the CES approximation may be expected to miss the mark widely.

-4.1 Rich substitution
+4.1 Rich substitution (cross-elasticities)